 &lt;sup>26 IAIS Issues Paper on Approaches to Group Corporate Governance, Impact on control functions, Oct.
-2014, para 51 b- α).
+2014, para 51 b-g).

-- development and implementation of manuals setting out common risk management procedures across the group to promote consistency of risk management; - having consistent policies and oversight procedures so that a better overview and quicker identification of risks arising at entity level can be made to address them adequately. - 82.
-It is also good practice to assess whether personnel and management have devoted sufficient time and resources to risk management decisions.
-Group-wide supervisors also may consider conducting peer reviews to compare time and resources different groups devote to the risk management function. - 83.
+- 84. The group-wide supervisor should assess the actual risk-taking across the entire group by reviewing documentation provided by the head of the group.
+For example, the group-wide supervisor should review group-wide strategy through the ORSA or other formal documentation.
+The group-wide supervisor should review group internal audit reports and, where possible, those of insurance legal entities within the group, focusing on recommendations from the internal audit and the resolution of any action points derived from such internal audit review.
+If a group-wide supervisor does not have access to internal audit reports of insurance legal entities within the group, it should coordinate with the other involved supervisors to access those reports.
+When facing limited access to reports, supervisors could also arrange interviews with the Group Internal Auditor and other holders of key control functions. - 85.
+The group-wide supervisor should also assess whether the risk management function establishes clear responsibilities and accountabilities of key personnel at the head of the group and, through other involved supervisors, at all insurance legal entities.
+Examples of practices insurers may use to promote effective direction and coordination include: - development and implementation of common risk management procedures across the group to promote consistency of risk management; and - having consistent policies and oversight procedures so that a better overview, and quicker identification, of material risks arising at entity level can be made to address them adequately. - 86.
+The group-wide supervisor may use various indicators to assess efficiency of the insurance groups' risk management framework.
+As one indicator among others, it is good practice to assess whether personnel and management have devoted sufficient time and resources to risk management decisions.
+The group-wide supervisor also may consider conducting peer reviews to compare time and resources different groups devote to the risk management function. - 87.
 Regarding local specificities, the group-wide supervisor of a more centralised group should verify that the group risk management policy and the risk management function take into account the risks faced by individual entities, notably by checking how policies are applied, and how decisions are taken.
-Group-wide supervisors should coordinate this assessment with local supervisors.
-It is a good practice to discuss the outcome of this assessment in the supervisory college.
+The group-wide supervisor should coordinate this assessment with other involved supervisors.
+It is good practice to discuss the outcome of this assessment in the supervisory college.